-There are regular bus services to the City Centre and Piccadilly Station, and only 15-20 minutes' walk to the universities.
+There are regular bus services to the City Centre and Piccadilly Station, and it is only a 15-20 minute walk to the universities.

 Longsight

 Longsight is a predominantly residential area adjoining Rusholme, Ardwick, and Levenshulme.
 Longsight Market on Dickenson Road is a busy market operating on Wednesdays, Fridays, and Saturdays.
 The area is served by buses along Stockport Road which travels to the City Centre from Hazel Grove and nearby Stockport.
 According to its operators, the 192 route carries over 9 million people each year.